 Both A8 Cross-Site Request Forgery (CSRF) and A10: Unvalidated Redirect and Forwards were dropped from the 2017 list, based on the feedback gathered by OWASP these dropped to #13 and #25 respectively in the ‘popularity’ list.

 There is not much to say about both of these entries.
-Yet DevOps teams should remember that just because these have slipped outside the top 10 they are not to be ignored, rather teams should continue to ensure that coding practises they use are providing mitigations for these well documented vulnerabilities as well as the top 10.
+Yet DevOps teams should remember that just because these have slipped outside the top 10 they are not to be ignored, rather teams should continue to ensure that coding practices they use are providing mitigations for these well-documented vulnerabilities as well as the top 10.

 In the final part of the blog

 we will look at the new entries - A4 XML External Entities, A8 Insecure Deserialization and A10 Insufficient Logging and Monitoring - and how they impact the overall DevOps Process.